sroeschus/sroeschus.github.io/content/posts/bdi/index.md

 ## Investigation

-While investigating the high memory pressure, it was discovered that with the default settings for dirty_ratio (20) and dirty_background_ratio (10), the write-back dirty cache can consume considerable amounts of write-back cache.
+While investigating the high memory pressure, it was discovered that with the default settings for dirty_ratio (20) and dirty_background_ratio (10), the writeback dirty cache can consume considerable amounts of writeback cache.
 The dirty settings can be queried from the proc filesystem:
 - [/proc/sys/vm/dirty_ratio](https://docs.kernel.org/admin-guide/sysctl/vm.html?highlight=dirty_ratio#dirty-ratio),
 - [/proc/sys/vm/dirty_background_ratio](https://docs.kernel.org/admin-guide/sysctl/vm.html?highlight=dirty_ratio#dirty-background-ratio).